W E K A

 To create a new filesystem, the SSD space for the filesystem must be free and unprovisioned.
 When using thin-provisioned filesystems, that might not be the case.
 SSD space can be occupied for the thin-provisioned portion of other filesystems.
 Even if those are tiered, and data can be released (to object-store) or deleted, the SSD space can still get filled when data keeps being written or promoted from the object-store.

-CLI command.
-Once enough space is cleared from the SSD (either by releasing to object-store or explicitly deleting data), it is possible to create the new filesystem using the reserved space.
+To add a new filesystem, in this case, use the weka fs reserve CLI command.
+Once enough space is cleared from the SSD (either by releasing to object-store or explicitly deleting data), it is possible to add the new filesystem using the reserved space.

 Command: weka fs update